We consider the problem of formally co-designing embodied intelligence as a whole, from hardware components such as chassis and sensors

 and rigorously describe actuators, sensors, and algorithms using this framework.

-author={Zardini, Gioele and Spivak, David I and Censi, Andrea and Frazzoli, Emilio},
+author = {Zardini, Gioele and Spivak, David I. and Censi, Andrea and Frazzoli, Emilio},

-booktitle={3rd Annual International Applied Category Theory Conference (ACT 2020)},
+Applied Category Theory Conference 2020,

 }